tjforryan/angular-node-test/README.md

 ## Requirements

-Create a NodeJS app which provides an authentication API to your angular app.
+Create a NodeJS server which serves a React app and provides an authentication API for it.
 The usernames 'user', 'manager', 'admin', 'developer', 'tester', with the password 'password' should be authenticated.
 All other combinations should fail.
 Eg, username 'john.smith' can never authenticate.
 Usernames should be case-insensitive, passwords should be case-sensitive.

-Create an AngularJS app which allows a user to enter a username and password and authenticate both.
+Your React app should allow a user to enter a username and password and authenticate both.
 Successful authentication should provide the user with a logged-in page and the ability to log out.

 Authentication attempts should be recorded in a Mongo database with the following data: